MALWICK/progress-bar/README.md

 ## About

-This project provide information on a progress bar usually found in websites and mobile apps .
+This project provide information on a progress bar usually found in sites and mobile apps .

 ## BUILT WITH